 https://theeffectbook.net/ch-DescribingRelationships.html (the rest of the book looks pretty good, too)

-This retrospective cohort study using de-identified patent data from the 2022 TriNetX research network, which aggregates EMR data from participating health systems.
-The University of Utah Institutional Review Board reviewed the study protocol and determined the project met criteria for exemption (IRB #00184622).
+This multicenter retrospective cohort study using de-identified patent data from the 2022 TriNetX research network (TriNetX, LLC.
+Cambridge, MA), which aggregates electronic health record data from participating health systems. which provides deidentified individual-level patient data from 76 medical centers across the US serving roughly 115 million patients at the time of data requisitionThe University of Utah Institutional Review Board reviewed the study protocol and determined the project met criteria for exemption (IRB #00184622).

 Study Population

+Patients were eligible for inclusion if they had at least one reason indicatying a reasonable suspicion might suspect hypercapnia (see e-appendix 4 figure) during Emergency or Inpatient encounter from Jan 1 to Dec 31 2022.

+Patients with missing key demographic or outcome data were excluded.

+Exposure:

+Arterial and Venous blood gas samples from the calendar day of the encounter start were included.

+The following LOINC codes were used to identify arterial (LOINC: 2019-8, LOINC: 2026-3, LOINC: 32771-8 ) and venous (LOINC: 115577-6, LOINC: 2021-4) blood gasses

-Patients were eligible for inclusion if they had at least one documented arterial blood gas (ABG) or venous blood gas (VBG) measurement during an acute care encounter.
-Patients with missing key demographic or outcome data were excluded.For patients with VBGs, a “calculated ABG” partial pressure of carbon dioxide (pCO₂) was also estimated using the Farkas equation: Estimated arterial pCO₂=VBG pCO₂−0.22×(93%−VBG O₂ saturation).
+For patients with VBGs, a “calculated ABG” partial pressure of carbon dioxide (pCO₂) was also estimated using the Farkas equation: Estimated arterial pCO₂=VBG pCO₂−0.22×(93%−VBG O₂ saturation).

-Table 1A and 1B provides a summary of the dataset.
-The table divides the data into six groups: patients who had 1) no ABG, 2) hypercapnia on ABG, 3) no hypercapnia on ABG, 4) no VBG, 5) hypercapnia on VBG, 6) no hypercapnia on VBG.
-It includes the mean and standard deviation for age and BMI, as well as the percentage of sex and the distribution of race, ethnicity and region in the United States.
-Additionally, the table presents the prevalence of key comorbidities, including obstructive sleep apnea (OSA), asthma, chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), neuromuscular disorders, pulmonary hypertension, chronic kidney disease (CKD) and diabetes.
-Furthermore, the minimum, maximum, median, mean, and standard deviation of pCO2 levels from both VBGs and ABGs are also reported.

-For the regression analyses, the cohorts were categorized into three groups: below normal pCO2 < 35 mmHg, normal pCO2 (35–45 mmHg for ABG/Calculated ABG; 35–50 mmHg for VBG), above normal (>45 mmHg for ABG/Calculated ABG; >50 mmHg for VBG).
-The outcomes that were evaluated included invasive mechanical ventilation, noninvasive ventilation, 60-day mortality and an assignment of an ICD-19 code for hypercapnic respiratory failure.

-Logistic Regression Models
+CO₂ was represented in two ways.
+First, as a categorical variable: low (PaCO₂ < , PvCO₂ < ), normal (– mmHg), and high (PaCO₂ ≥ 45 mmHg, PvCO₂ ≥ 50 mmHg).
+Second, as a continuous variable using a restricted cubic spline with *** knots, allowing flexible non-linear shapes such as bends or curves.

+Outcomes

+Hypercapnic respiratory failure diagnosis code: ICD-10-CM codes E66.2, J96.02, J96.12, J96.22, and J96.92

+Receipt of non-invasive ventilation procedure code at any time during the hospitalization

+Receipt of an invasive mechanical ventilation procedure code at any time during the hospitalization

+All-cause mortality within 60 days of encounter start.
+The 60-day window was selected based on ARDS literature, where this time point captures the greatest intervention-related mortality differences, reflecting the period when deaths attributable to respiratory failure and its management are most apparent.”

+Statistical Modeling:

-Separate logistic regression models were estimated within each cohort to evaluate the association between pCO₂ category (below normal, normal, above normal) and each of the four outcomes listed above.
+Separate simple logistic regression models were fit to evaluate the association between pCO₂ category (below normal, normal, above normal) and each of the four outcomes listed above and no adjustment for additional variables.
 Odds ratios (ORs) with 95% confidence intervals (CIs) were calculated, using the normal pCO₂ group as the reference.
-Odds ratios from categorical models were displayed using forest plots on a logarithmic scale, stratified by cohort.Restricted Cubic Spline Models

-To capture nonlinear relationships between continuous pCO₂ and outcomes, weighted logistic regression models with restricted cubic splines were fit using the rms package in R. Predicted probabilities of each outcome were estimated across the full observed range of pCO₂ values, with 95% confidence intervals.
-Spline-based predicted probabilities were visualized as smooth curves with shaded confidence intervals.
+Odds ratios from categorical models were displayed using forest plots on a logarithmic scale, stratified by cohort.
+An additional set of 4 simple logistic regression models were fit using restricted cubic splines.
+Conditional predicted probabilities of each outcome were estimated across the full observed range of pCO₂ values, with 95% confidence intervals.